oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 vary.

-The authorization server MAY define additional parameters in the response depending on the implmentation.
+The authorization server MAY define additional parameters in the response depending on the implementation.
 The authorization server MAY also define more specific content types for the error responses as long as the response is JSON and conforms to `application/<AS-defined>+json`.